 Tickets are available from the club, from Joyce Hodge or ONLINE: www.irvinefolkclub.org.uk/tickets

 MARYMASS FOLK FESTIVAL PROGRAMME

 Thanks: A BIG thank you to our donors for their support both financial and in kind.
 It is very much appreciated.
 They are – North Ayrshire Council; Marymass Festival Committee; Vineburgh Community Centre; Rotary Club of Irvine Seagate; Soundsense; Ivybank Veterinary Clinic; The Ship Inn; The Marina Inn, Jock Rorison; Fasprint Services; The Living Tradition.
 Thanks also to everyone who helped with Irvine Folk Club’s fundraising for this year’s Marymass Folk Festival.
-Thanks to The Gaitherers for their kind donation to the Festival from sales of their CD.
+Thanks to The Gaitherers for their kind donation to the Festival from sales of their CD and other donors who wish to remain anonymous.
 All Marymass Folk Festival information – Phone Joyce 01294 551047